darylknight/boilerplate/README.md

 ### Deployment

--  The staging site is deployed automatically when you push to the `main` branch
+-  The staging site is deployed automatically when you push to the `main` branch.
+Ploi will run `composer deploy-staging`
--  The production site is deployed manually by logging into Ploi > Servers > server-name > sitename.com > "Deploy to production"
+-  The production site is deployed manually by logging into Ploi > Servers > server-name > sitename.com > "Deploy to production".
+Ploi will run `composer deploy-production`

 ## Built With